carolinefrey/WeatherAPI/README.md

 # WeatherAPI

 A very basic weather app that displays current forecast.
-Used to practice working with APIs!
+Used to practice working with APIs.